asymppdc/asympPDC/README.md

-# MATLAB and Octave AsympPDC Toolbox
+# MATLAB and Octave AsympPDC Package

+by Koichi Sameshima and Luiz A. Baccalá

 July 22, 2022